pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 reviewed: "2022-08-11"
 ---

-Ensure your system has the correct components to use Pantheon Front-End Site.
+Ensure your system has the correct components to deploy a Pantheon Front-End Site.

-## Components for Pantheon Front-End Site
+## Components for Pantheon Front-End Sitea

 ### General Requirements